Mill Watt (she/they)

 Education

-After completing three years of prior counselling training, I studied an MSc in Integrative Counselling and Psychotherapy, which included a thesis exploring the mental health of autistic university students.
-My thinking type is that of a ‘scientist-artist’, and my educational history speaks to this, as my first degree was in English Literature.
+After completing three years of prior counselling training, I studied an MSc in Integrative Counselling and Psychotherapy, which included a research thesis into the mental health of autistic university students.
+My first degree was in English Literature, and this fostered my creativity in finding language for things which can otherwise seem impossible to put into words.
 I have a long-standing personal practice of meditation and mindfulness.
-Through the lens of literature, Eastern spiritual philosophy, and psychology, attempting to understand the fullness of living has taken up many years of my academic and personal study.
+The written word, spiritual philosophy, and psychology have all supported my understanding of how to be closely with the internal world of others.

 Experience